Vitamin D – The Sunshine Nutrient With Its Hand in Everything

-The body makes vitamin D when the skin is directly exposed to the sun.
+The body makes vitamin D when the skin gets sunshine.
 That is why it is often called the “sunshine” vitamin.
-Most people get some of their vitamin D through sun exposure.
+Most people get most of their vitamin D through sun exposure.

 In children, a side effect of vitamin D deficiency is rickets, a disease that softens and distorts bones and results in bowlegs.
 Osteomalacia, also called bone pain, is another side effect.
 A long-term consequence of low vitamin D levels is osteoporosis, which is generally more common in older adults.
 The National Institute of Health reports that more than 40 million Americans are at risk for this disease.

 A vitamin D deficiency in adults results in osteoporosis, osteomalacia, muscle weakness, and increased risk of falls.
-Poor vitamin D intake and low blood levels of vitamin D metabolites are associated with increased incidence of autoimmune diseases Lower levels of vitamin D, adjusted for body mass index, are also associated with increased risk of hypertension, myocardial infarction, and death as a result of cardiovascular disease.
+In addition, insufficient vitamin D intake and low blood levels of vitamin D metabolites correlate with an increased incidence of autoimmune diseases.
+Lower levels of vitamin D, adjusted for body mass index, are also associated with increased risk of hypertension, myocardial infarction, and death due to cardiovascular disease.

-One of the most important roles that vitamin D plays in the body is the absorption of calcium, a key in maintaining healthy, strong bones.
-A recent study in the Journal of Foot and Ankle Surgery, reports that at least half of patients with stress fractures had insufficient levels of vitamin D in their systems.
+One of the most critical roles that vitamin D plays in the body is calcium absorption, which is crucial in maintaining healthy, strong bones.
+Unfortunately, a recent study in the Journal of Foot and Ankle Surgery reports that at least half of patients with stress fractures had insufficient vitamin D levels in their systems.
 The benefits of vitamin D, however, don’t just stop at sturdy bones.
 The supplement also promotes some of the following:

 Vitamin D has other roles in the body, including modulation of cell growth, neuromuscular and immune function, and reduction of inflammation.
 Together with calcium, vitamin D also helps protect older adults from osteoporosis.

-- Mood regulation – how it works in the brain isn’t totally understood, but vitamin D reacts to receptors in the brain located in areas which are linked to the development of depression.
-Some researchers believe vitamin D increases the amount of chemicals, like serotonin, that affect levels of depression.
+- Mood regulation – how it works in the brain isn’t understood, but vitamin D reacts to receptors in the brain located in areas linked to the development of depression.
+Some researchers believe vitamin D increases the number of chemicals, like serotonin, that affect levels of depression.

-Getting enough of vitamin D can be a challenge for some people.
+Getting enough vitamin D can be a challenge for some people.
 Exposure to the midday sun three to four times a week for several minutes is the most effective way to get a regular dose of the vitamin.
-But this method varies for people with darker skin or for those who live in areas with little sunlight.
-In order to avoid a vitamin D deficiency, most healthcare professionals prescribe a combination of taking supplements, getting in the sun and eating foods that naturally contain or are fortified with the nutrient.
+But this method varies for people with darker skin or those who live in areas with little sunlight.
+To avoid a vitamin D deficiency, most healthcare professionals prescribe a combination of taking supplements, getting in the sun, and eating foods that naturally contain the nutrient.